-Local Vessel(本地船隻)
+Local Vessel (本地船隻)

-(a) any vessel used solely within the waters of Hong Kong, whether registered under the Merchant Shipping (Registration) Ordinance (Cap 415) or in a place outside Hong Kong;

-- (b) any vessel regularly employed in trading to or from Hong Kong unless registered in a place outside Hong Kong; - (c) any vessel possessed or used for pleasure purposes in the waters of Hong Kong; - (d) any vessel employed in sea fishing plying regularly in the waters of Hong Kong, or using the waters of Hong Kong as a base; or - (e) any vessel - (i) registered in the Mainland of China or Macau; - (ii) employed in trading to or from Hong Kong; and - (iii) issued with any certificate by a government authority of the Mainland of China or Macau permitting its trading to Hong Kong other than any accepted convention certificate.
+- (a) any vessel used solely within the waters of Hong Kong, whether registered under the Merchant Shipping (Registration) Ordinance (Cap 415) or in a place outside Hong Kong; - (b) any vessel regularly employed in trading to or from Hong Kong unless registered in a place outside Hong Kong; - (c) any vessel possessed or used for pleasure purposes in the waters of Hong Kong; - (d) any vessel employed in sea fishing plying regularly in the waters of Hong Kong, or using the waters of Hong Kong as a base; or - (e) any vessel - (i) registered in the Mainland of China or Macau; - (ii) employed in trading to or from Hong Kong; and - (iii) issued with any certificate by a government authority of the Mainland of China or Macau permitting its trading to Hong Kong other than any accepted convention certificate.

-"Long-Tail" Business (「長期責任」業務) Types of insurance where claims may develop slowly over a number of years and take a long time to settle (especially liability classes).
+"Long-Tail" Business (「責任長期待決」業務) Insurance business where claims are expected to develop slowly over a number of years and take a long time to settle (especially liability classes).
 1.6(a)